davetroiano/ak_docker_readme/aggregating-minmax/ksql/README.md

   INSERT INTO movie_sales (title, release_year, total_sales) VALUES ('Jurassic World Dominion', 2022, 1001978080);
   ```

   Finally, run the aggregating min / max query.
-Note that we first tell ksqlDB to consume from the beginning of the stream, and we also configure the query to use caching so that we only get a single output record per key ().
+Note that we first tell ksqlDB to consume from the beginning of the stream, and we also configure the query to use caching so that we only get a single output record per key.

   ```sql
   SET 'auto.offset.reset'='earliest';